Behind the scenes during the filming of Út í óvissuna

-Everyone wants the protagonist dead
+Everyone wants to scare the protagonist

-One of the first scenes that was filmed in this country was a fight between the main actor Stuart Wilson and Steindór Hjörleifsson who plays a Russian.
+One of the first scenes that was filmed in this country was a fight between the main actor Stuart Wilson and Steindór Hjörleifsson, who plays a Russian.
 Although this scene is only two minutes in the film it took about eight hours to get it on film.

 Summer house is blown up

-Working in the Highlands
+Chase in the Highlands

 From Svaðilför into the highlands (Landmannalaugum).
 SUV submerged in the river and the bus that recovered it.
 On the bank stand Ragnheiða Steindórsdóttir and Stuart.